 Each voltage rail can be configured to operate in a tracking mode.
-When a voltage rail is configured to track another voltage rail, it adjusts the Vref to follow the master, which can be either the other internal rail or the external Vtrack pin.
+When a voltage rail is configured to track another voltage rail, it adjusts the set point to follow the master, which can be either the other internal rail or the external Vtrack pin.
 As in standard non-tracking mode, a target Vout is still specified for the voltage rail.
 If the tracking input exceeds this target, the tracking voltage rail stops following the master signal, switches to regulation gains, and regulates at the target voltage.
-When the tracking input drops back below the target (with 20 mV of hysteresis), tracking gains are re-loaded, and the voltage rail follows the tracking reference.
-Note that the target can be set above the range of the tracking input, forcing the voltage rail to always remain in tracking mode.
+When the tracking input drops back below the target with 20 mV of hysteresis, tracking gains are re-loaded, and the voltage rail follows the tracking reference.
+Note that the target can be set above the range of the tracking input, forcing the voltage rail to always remain in tracking mode with the start-stop gains.

-During tracking, the setpoint DAC is permitted to change only as fast as is possible without inducing the EADC to saturate.
+During tracking, the Vref DAC is permitted to change only as fast as is possible without inducing the EADC to saturate.
 This limit may be reached if the master ramps at an extremely fast rate, or if the master is at a significantly different voltage when the rail is turned on.
-As in normal regulation, a current limit (current foldback) or the detection of the EADC saturating forces the rail to temporarily deviate from the tracking reference.
+A current limit (current foldback) or the detection of the EADC saturating will force the rail to temporarily deviate from the tracking reference.
+This behavior is the same in normal regulation mode.

-The PMBus command TRACKING_SOURCE is available to enable tracking mode and select the master to track.
+The PMBus command TRACKING\SOURCE is available to enable tracking mode and select the master to track.
 The tracking mode is set individually for each rail, allowing each rail to have a different master, both rails to share a master, or one rail to track while the other remains independent.
-Additionally, TRACKING_SCALE_MONITOR permits tracking a voltage with a fixed ratio to a master voltage.
+Additionally, TRACKING\SCALE\MONITOR permits tracking a voltage with a fixed ratio to a master voltage.
 For example, a ratio of 0.5 causes the rail to regulate at one half of the master's voltage.